serge-community/zing/docs/features/invoices.rst

 ^^^^^^^^^^

-There might be ocassions where some translation activities happened out of Pootle (e.g. via spreadsheets or documents sent via e-mail), and the way to track these is by manually adding paid tasks.
+There might be ocassions where some translation activities happened out of Zing (e.g. via spreadsheets or documents sent via e-mail), and the way to track these is by manually adding paid tasks.

 Such tasks can refer to the translation or review of a certain amount of words,